Voltaic314/File_Path_Validator/README.md

 - **SharePoint**
 - **ShareFile**

-Each class inherits from `FPV_Base`, defining unique validation and cleaning rules tailored to the platform or provider while leveraging the library’s core functionality.
+Each class inherits from `FPV_Base`, defining unique validation and cleaning rules tailored to the platform or provider while leveraging the library's core functionality.

 ---